The team's members understand how the National Relay Service works, the different call options and equipment that people use.

 You will need an account if you want to make overseas, reverse charges or premium rate (1900) calls through the NRS.

-Questions and answers to help you make a call by internet relay.
+Questions and answers to help you make a call.